oa-333/dbgutil/README.md

     )
     target_link_libraries(<your project name here> dbgutil)

+dbgutil supports C++ standard version 11 and above.
+If your project requires a higher version, make sure to define CMAKE_CXX_STANDARD accordingly before including dbgutil with FetchContent_Declare().

 In the future it may be uploaded to package managers (e.g. vcpkg).

 ## Help